failsafe-go/failsafe-go.dev/adaptive-limiter.md

 ## Limits

-You can set the min, max, and initial limits for an adaptive limiter:
+You can set the [min, max, and initial limits][WithLimits] for an adaptive limiter:

 ```go
 builder.WithLimits(1, 100, 20)
 ```

-You can also configure the max limit factor, which controls how high a limit is allowed to increase as a multiple of the current number of inflight executions:
+You can also configure the [max limit factor][WithMaxLimitFactor], which controls how high a limit is allowed to increase as a multiple of the current number of inflight executions:

 ```go
 builder.WithMaxLimitFactor(5)